yuxuama/WebNewton/README.md

 # WebNewton
-This is a JavaScript Simulation of Newton's gravity law using WebGl
+A JavaScript Simulation of Newton's gravity law using WebGl